-Our adoptive families and couples are looking to adopt and want to build a genuine relationship with you.
+Our adoptive families want to build a genuine relationship with you.

 “I wondered if I could ever find the right adoptive parents, but I did.
 I was nervous at first, but we grew close, so fast, and felt comfortable together.” – RandiSue